hanchiang/my-website-hashnode/cl67okauf04gey6nv2y7v6rkr.md

 After the system image is built with packer, and AWS infrastructure created with terraform, there are a few configuration tasks that need to be done in order for the server to be ready to serve live traffic.

-Ansible is a simple yet powerful tool that allows us to configure servers in yaml.
+This is done with [Ansible](https://www.ansible.com/use-cases/configuration-management), which is a simple yet powerful tool that allows us to configure servers in yaml.

 *I am using ansible to run shell scripts imperatively instead of managing configurations declaratively using the pre-defined modules, because I found it the easiest way to learn*